SumanSamanta07/Tweet-Sentiment-Analysis/README.md

 # Tweet-Sentiment-Analysis
-This project is about training and testing a model to identify positive or negative tweet for a given set of data.
+This project is about training and testing a model to identify positive or negative tweet for a given set of data using natural language processing(nltk).